 To Solve Problem

-The Negative Effect of Music on the Brain
+Negative Effect of Music on the Brain

 Dr. John Diamond in his book 'Your Body Doesn't Lie' wrote of his experience with rock music and the link between music and the body muscle's strength and weakness.
-He concluded that the irregular beats and shrill frequencies in rock music could be harmful to one's body.
+He concluded that the irregular beats and shrill frequencies in rock music can be harmful to one's body.

-In another study by Dr. Earl W. Flosdorf and Dr. Leslie A. Chambers, proteins that are in liquid form can coagulate when they are exposed to piercing high pitched sounds.
+In another study by Dr. Earl W. Flosdorf and Dr. Leslie A. Chambers, proteins that are in liquid form can coagulate when exposed to piercing high pitched sounds.
 Will this happen to your brain?

 Professor Brad Bushman of Psychology & Communication Studies at Michigan University says that aggressive music and lyrics can manipulate a child's judgment psychologically.

-Benefits of Music on Our Brain and Mind
+Benefits of Music On Our Brain And Mind

 © 2012 Mazlan